jhaezaerts/dreamjob/README.md

 ### Build the backend image in cloud shell (it comes with Azure CLI)

-1. Start a cloud shell session and enter the following commands:
+1. Start a cloud shell session (no storage account needed) and enter the following commands:

     ```mkdir -p dreamjob<your-name>/{backend,frontend}```